wpdk/wpdk/README.md

 <a id="spdk"></a>
 ## Using with SPDK

-This is till at an early stage.
+This is still at an early stage.
 A few minor changes are required to the SPDK to enable it to build on Windows.
 These will be available in [wpdk/spdk](https://github.com/wpdk/spdk) in due course.
 Instructions will be available here once the process is finalised.

 <a id="contrib"></a>